frielspak/tlchallenge/readme.md

 ## Instalation

-Download the source code and run
+Download the source code and run (inside project folder)

 * composer install
+* php -S localhost:8080 -t ./public

 If you don't get the database.sqlite you just need to create the file database.sqlite inside database folder and then run